Locations:

 • Fresh grains and dried beans: Can it take a little longer to prepare dried beans or fresh grains like brown rice, wild rice and oats?
 Yes.
 But the payoff is healthier food for very little sodium compared to many convenience options.
 (For a shortcut, check the freezer section.
 Some of these foods can be found cooked and frozen without any added salt.)

-• Herbs and spices: A dash of an herb or pinch of spice can add flavor to meals without sodium.
+• Herbs and spices: A dash of an herb or a pinch of spice can add flavor to meals without sodium.
 But be wary of prepackaged spice and seasoning blends.
-“Salt usually gets mixed in with the herbs and spices — and the sodium adds up quickly,” says Zumpano.
+“Salt usually gets mixed in with the herbs and spices — and the sodium adds up quickly,” cautions Zumpano.

 What about low-sodium products?